csinva/imodels/readme.md

 	<img src="https://demos.csinva.io/figs/diabetes_figs.svg?sanitize=True" width="50%">
 </p>
 <p align="center">
-	<i>Example FIGS model.
-FIGS learns a sum of trees with a flexible number of trees; to make its prediction, it sums the result from each tree.</i>
+	<i><b>Example FIGS model.</b> FIGS learns a sum of trees with a flexible number of trees; to make its prediction, it sums the result from each tree.</i>
 </p>

 ### Hierarchical shrinkage: post-hoc regularization for tree-based methods